gowon-bot/mirrorball/README.md

 *Note regarding 'WEBHOOK_URL', this is the url that the indexer posts to when it's done running tasks.
 If you have Gowon bot running, this defaults to localhost:3000.
 If you don't have/want Gowon bot running, I suggest using https://webhook.site for testing*

-Ensure there exists a database called `gowon-indexer`, and then to run all migrations with `sql-migrate`, simple navigate the project root and run `sql-migrate up`.
+Ensure there exists a database called `gowon-indexer`, and then to run all migrations with `sql-migrate`, simply navigate the project root and run `sql-migrate up`.

 To run the bot, simply run `go run server.go`. `go build` will generate an executable.